ton-community/tutorials/02-contract/index.md

 Smart contracts are a key part of *decentralized apps* - a special type of application invented in the blockchain era, that does not depend on any single entity to run it.
 Unlike the app Uber, for example, which depends on the company Uber Inc to run it - a *decentralized Uber* would allow riders and drivers to interact directly (order, pay for and fulfill rides) without any intermediary like Uber Inc. Dapps are also unstoppable - if we don't depend on anyone specific to run them, nobody can take them down.

-Dapps on TON blockchain are usually made of 2 main projects:
+Dapps on TON Blockchain are usually made of 2 main projects:

 * Smart contracts in the [FunC](https://ton.org/docs/develop/func/overview) programming language that are deployed on-chain - these act as the *backend server* of the app, with a *database* for persistent storage.